Nervosys/Botnix/CONTRIBUTING.md

 All the review template samples provided in this section are generic and meant as examples.
 Their usage is optional and the reviewer is free to adapt them to their liking.

-To get more information about how to review specific parts of Nixpkgs, refer to the documents linked to in the [overview section][overview].
+To get more information about how to review specific parts of Botpkgs, refer to the documents linked to in the [overview section][overview].

 If a pull request contains documentation changes that might require feedback from the documentation team, ping [@Botnix/documentation-reviewers](https://github.com/orgs/nixos/teams/documentation-reviewers) on the pull request.